dimajix/flowman/BUILDING.md

 # Custom Builds

+## Build on Windows

+Although you can normally build Flowman on Windows, you will need the Hadoop WinUtils installed.
+You can download the binaries from https://github.com/steveloughran/winutils and install an appropriate version somewhere onto your machine.
+Do not forget to set the HADOOP_HOME environment variable to the installation directory of these utils!

+You should also configure git such that all files are checked out using "LF" endings instead of "CRLF", otherwise some unittests may fail and Docker images might not be useable.
+This can be done by setting the git configuration value "core.autocrlf" to "input"

+    git config --global core.autocrlf input

 ## Build for Custom Spark Version

 Per default, dataflow will be built for fairly recent versions of Spark (2.3.2 as of this writing) and